ray-x/dotfiles/README.md

+# This version is lsp with lspsaga as primary configure
 # vim as a programming IDE

 I used to use slickedit, qt-creator, idea (webstorm, goland), vscode, but I am back to vi now.
 Thanks for `Dein.vim` I do